Pravargav/Amadeus/SAC/sentences/imp.md

 -> He completed the project himself without anyone’s help.

+-> They even burst crackers on the road.
+Emphasis on the action (bursting crackers was surprising).

--> They even burst crackers on the road.(They lit fireworks directly on the street.
+-> They burst crackers even on the road.
+Emphasis on the place (the road was an unexpected place).
-The word “even” shows surprise — like it was unexpected or improper.)